How To Stock Up For Snow?

-We’ve all seen the stories of grocery stores being stripped of their inventory of bread and milk every time a little snow shows up in the forecast.
-We’ve been conditioned to feel like we need to rush out and buy these things to try and feel prepared for being stuck in our homes, maybe without power, for an extended period of time.
+We've all seen the stories of grocery stores being stripped of their inventory of bread and milk every time a little snow shows up in the forecast.
+We've been conditioned to feel like we need to rush out and buy these things to try and feel prepared for being stuck in our homes, maybe without power, for an extended period of time.
 Purchasing fragile products such as dairy, however, may not be the best option when anticipating some long days huddled at home.
-Here’s a list of some helpful items to add to your shopping list while braving the supermarket crowds when a prediction of severe weather shows up:
+Here's a list of some helpful items to add to your shopping list while browsing an asian supermarket website when a prediction of severe weather shows up:

 If you're snowed in but are lucky enough to have electricity, then as long as you have your kitchen and pantry stocked as usual, you'll be all set.
 But since most storm prep involves anticipating a lengthy power outage, I can't recommend a basic Coleman Camp Stove enough.
 With a stove, you'll have access to boiling water and hot meals which can make all the difference in how pleasant your time as a shut-in will be.
 Just keep in mind, however, that these stoves are not recommended for indoor use, so you'll need to set it up just outside (a porch is fine) for safe use.